 New Orleans is well-known for its wild side.
 Year after year, Bourbon Street welcomes crowds of visitors for Mardi Gras and more bachelor and bachelorette parties than most other cities in the U.S. But veer just a few blocks away from the madness, and you'll find yourself in a really charming city filled with history and more fantastic restaurants than you'll be able to visit in one trip.
 Take a stroll around the French Quarter, explore the Garden District, or catch a live jazz show—you'll be mesmerized.

 With its quintessential New England charm, cobblestoned streets, and brick sidewalks, Newport, Rhode Island, was made for a romantic getaway.
 The city, surrounded by beautiful beaches and rocky cliffs, offers much more than a great bowl of clam chowder.
-To experience this New England city to its fullest potential, explore the various historic mansions (even stay in one at The Breakers) and don't forget the infamous Cliff Walk.
+To experience this New England city to its fullest potential, explore the various historic mansions, and don't forget the infamous Cliff Walk.

 With some of the best museums in the country and a restaurant list to match, it's not hard to see why Chicago, Illinois, made the list of the most romantic cities in the U.S.—especially in the summer months.
 With its Art Deco flair and midcentury buildings, this impressive city just oozes history and flair.
 Take a boat ride down the Chicago River or a stroll along Lake Michigan to get your dose of water views, and catch a baseball game at the famous Wrigley Field.

 Who wouldn't want to fly away to Hawaii on a romantic vacation?
 With breathtaking coastlines, stunning white-sand beaches, and a laid-back attitude, it's easy to see why Honolulu attracts wedding parties and honeymooners by the thousands every year.
-Take it easy at the hotel to completely unwind, or go explore Hawaii's natural wonders, from black sand beaches to extinct volcanoes and lush rainforests—you'll fall in love with this slice of paradise, guaranteed.
+Take it easy at the hotel to completely unwind, or go explore Hawaii's natural wonders, including black sand beaches, extinct volcanoes, and lush rainforests—you'll fall in love with this slice of paradise, guaranteed.